VKCOM/nocolor/docs/introducing_colors.md

 NoColor analyzes not only `A::staticMethod()` calls, but `$a->instanceMethod()` call also.
 To make this possible, we need to know the type of `$a` to correctly locate the class containing `instanceMethod`.

 NoColor is built on top of [NoVerify](https://github.com/VKCOM/noverify) (a PHP linter from VK.com Team) and therefore includes lots of logic to infer types in your PHP code.
-It analyzes PHPDocs, simple control flow, array access, foreach and so on.
+It analyzes PHPDocs, simple control flow, array access, foreach, and so on.
 ```php
 /**
  * @param A[][] $matrix